Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Results

 The stochastic background produced by a population of circular binaries driven by GW emission is characterized by a distinctive frequency dependence, scaling as $\propto f^{-2/3}$ (see e.g. \cite{Phinney}).
 In addition, it is generated by a superposition of feeble signals at low frequencies which gradually become brighter and less numerous at higher frequencies.
 Consequently, the deci-Hz region is least affected by astrophysical backgrounds, since the GWB level intrinsically decreases and individual signals can be more easily disentangled and resolved.
 The extragalactic DWD signal is the dominant contribution, before being surpassed by the SOBBH background.
 The former significantly exceeds the instrumental noise of AMIGO, while only marginally approaching that of other missions.
 The EMRI GWB lies below or is comparable to the extragalactic DWD signal, depending on the detector’s efficiency in resolving sources.
 Along with the SOBBH GWB, it is strongly reduced by DO, due to the large number of extracted signals.

 For each detector, we compute the SNR of the unresolved GWB of each source population, as well as of the total residual GWB, using Eq. \eqref{eq:SNR_gwb}.
-For the former calculations, the noise PSD in the calculation includes the instrumental sensitivity and the sum of the unresolved GWBs of the other populations.
+For the former calculations, the considered noise PSD includes the instrumental sensitivity and the sum of the unresolved GWBs of the other populations.
 In the latter case, the noise PSD only includes the instrumental sensitivity.
 The observation time is set to 10 years.
-Table~\ref{tab:snr_values} summarizes the results.
+Tab.~\ref{tab:snr_values} summarizes the results.
 Each contribution is individually detectable by the different missions, but for the MBHB population.
 The latter is detectable by $\mu$Ares with an SNR of the order of tens of thousands for both the HS and LS cases.
-As seen in the last column, LISA and DO are well-suited to their respective frequency bands, yielding the lowest SNR of the residual astrophysical GWB.
+We remark that these SNR values must be considered only as a \textit{theoretical} estimate of the detectability of the GWB signal, applicable when the instrumental noise is perfectly known or when two detectors are available to perform cross-correlation.
+Indeed, as noted in Sec.~\ref{sec:GWB_computation}, Eq.~\ref{eq:SNR_gwb} ignores the difficulty of distinguishing between the instrumental noise and the GWB itself.